gdalphenaar/GVSU-CIS641-SamaSquad/docs/software_requirements_specifications.md

 # Functional Requirements

 1. **Remote Sensor(s)**
-    1. Sensor(s) shall be capable of taking and recording temperature readings
+    1. Sensor(s) shall be capable of taking and recording temperature readings.
-    1. Sensor(s) shall be capable of taking and recording humidity readings
+    1. Sensor(s) shall be capable of taking and recording humidity readings.
     1. Sensor(s) shall transmit readings back to the base unit in a usable data form.
     1. Sensor(s) shall be capable of remote management by the base unit.

 1. **Base Unit**
     1. The base unit shall manage sensor(s) wirelessly.
-    1. The base unit shall host a database to store sensor logs
+    1. The base unit shall host a database to store sensor logs.
     1. The base unit shall host the server for the web interface.
-    1. The base unit shall posess data analysis capabilities
+    1. The base unit shall posess data analysis capabilities.
-    1. The base unit shall be capable of continuous operation without external user intervention
+    1. The base unit shall be capable of continuous operation without external user intervention.

 1. **Web Interface**
     1. Users shall be able to access the web interface from a web browser on their local network.